Avanti-Software/api-docs/docs/Getting-Started-Clients.md

 <!-- theme: info -->

 > ##### Additional Information
-If you’re trying to gather employee information from Avanti and can’t find an endpoint for the information, you can create a [Custom Endpoint] (/docs/custom-endpoints.md) using the Reporter Endpoints. <br>The Reporter endpoint gathers information contained in a Report Designer report.
+If you’re trying to gather employee information from Avanti and can’t find an endpoint for the information, you can create a [Custom Endpoint](/docs/custom-endpoints.md) using the Reporter Endpoints. <br>The Reporter endpoint gathers information contained in a Report Designer report.
 All you need to do is create a report in Avanti that collects all the information needed to integrate.

 If you still can’t find the endpoint you’re looking for, please contact your Implementation Specialist or Client Success Manager; they can help guide you through any questions.
 Unsure who your Client Success Manager is?
 Avanti Support is happy to help!
 Contact us at support@avanti.ca.